colecody27/Lexical_Analyser/Lexical_Analyser/Lexer/README.md

 Description of how to use the program and expected input and ouput * Files Within Lexer Folder

-• FSA_mydesign.doc - Contains the Finite State Automata design for the lexical analyzer. • README.md - What you are reading now. • input_scode.txt - Contains the input for the lexer program that was provided in the project prompt. • main.java - Contains the driver program and helper functions as well as the lexer function. • output_file.txt - Contains the output of output of the lexer application. • main.class - Supporting file
+• FSA_mydesign.doc - Contains the Finite State Automata design for the lexical analyzer.
+• README.md - What you are reading now. • input_scode.txt - Contains the input for the lexer program that was provided in the project prompt.
+• main.java - Contains the driver program and helper functions as well as the lexer function.
+• output.txt - Contains the output of output of the lexer application. • main.class - Supporting file

 Input